SysKitTeam/docs-spdockit/spdockit-spo/spo-snapshots.md

 date: 25/5/2017
 ---

 This article will explain how to take a snapshot of your SPO Tennant.

-Requirements: To make a snapshot of your SPO tennant you need a Consultant Plus or SPDocKit Online license.
+Please check the [feature availability by license type](https://www.spdockit.com/orders/features-by-licenses/).
 Read more about the [user permissions](#internal/requirements/sharepoint-online-user-permissions-requirements) required to run SPDocKit properly on a workstation.

 __Please note__ that in order for this feature to work, __you will need to use a database__.